Social pedagogy: Historic development

-Although pedagogy varies across European countries, there are similar roots that have developed into differing strands of contemporary thinking in pedagogy.
-Hämäläinen explains that “historically, social pedagogy is based on the belief that you can decisively influence social circumstances through education” – and importantly, education is seen as a lifelong learning process that does not only refer to children but includes educating adults, for instance in order to change their idea of children.
+Although pedagogy varies across European countries, similar roots have developed into differing strands of contemporary pedagogy thinking.
+Hämäläinen explains that “historically, social pedagogy is based on the belief that you can decisively influence social circumstances through education” – and importantly, education is seen as a lifelong learning process that does not only refer to children but includes educating adults, for instance to change their idea of children.

 While philosophers of Classical antiquity like Plato and Aristotle discussed how education could contribute to social development, social pedagogy in theory and practice only emerged through the influence of modern thinking in the Renaissance, the Reformation and later during the Enlightenment, when children started to come into the picture of social philosophy.

 Jean-Jacques Rousseau

 A major impetus for the current understanding of pedagogy was the educational philosophy of the Swiss social thinker Jean-Jacques Rousseau (1712–1778).
 Concerned with the decay of society, he developed his theories based on his belief that human beings were inherently good as they were closest to nature when born, but society and its institutions corrupted them and denaturalized them.
 Consequently, bringing up children in harmony with nature and its laws so as to preserve the good was central for Rousseau's pedagogic theory.
-Rousseau innovatively “argued that the momentum for learning was provided by the growth of the person (nature) – and that what the educator needed to do was to facilitate opportunities for learning,” as Doyle and Smith note.
+Rousseau innovatively “argued that the momentum for learning was provided by the growth of the person (nature) – and that what the educator needed to do was to facilitate learning opportunities,” as Doyle and Smith note.

 Johann Heinrich Pestalozzi

 Rousseau's educational philosophy inspired ensuing pedagogues, notably Johann Heinrich Pestalozzi (1746–1827), who refined Rousseau's thoughts by developing a method of holistic education, which addressed head, heart, and hands.
 These three elements are inseparable from each other in Pestalozzi's method and need to be kept in harmony.
-"Nature forms the child as an indivisible whole, as a vital organic unity with many sided moral, mental, and physical capacities.
-Each of these capacities is developed through and by means of the others," Pestalozzi stated.
+"Nature forms the child as an indivisible whole, as a vital organic unity with many-sided moral, mental, and physical capacities.
+Each of these capacities is developed through and utilizing the others," Pestalozzi stated.